getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 ### attach-stacktrace

 When enabled stacktraces are automatically attached to all messages logged.
 Note that stacktraces are always attached to exceptions but when this is set stacktraces are also sent with messages.
-This for instance means that stacktraces appear next to all log messages.
+This, for instance, means that stacktraces appear next to all log messages.

 It's important to note that grouping in Sentry is different for events with stacktraces and without.
 This means that you will get new groups as you enable or disable this flag for certain events.